Cognigy/Documentation/docs/en/docs/live-agent/roles.md

 - Access and ability to add existing custom attributes to the Conversations.

+- Can add, edit and delete Canned Responses.

 - Cannot manipulate settings related to the account, except for Canned Responses.

 - Can reassign the Conversations of their Inboxes to other Agents, or unassign them.